RSS

 Read

-Which Part Of Your Brain Is Thinking About Buying a Home in London Ontario?
+What Part Of You Is Thinking About Real Estate in London Ontario?

-I read this book yearly to refresh and remind myself of some simple financial basics.
+I read this book every year to refresh and remind myself of some basic financial concepts.
 While very simple and maybe too easy, many Canadians do not make wise financial decisions.

 Educated or Wise?